Creator(s): Arrow Lakes Historical Society

 The life of most sternwheelers is not usually a long one.
 Being made of wood, they required heavy maintenance, and conditions where the ice-locked lake had to be overcome every winter took its toll.
 The Minto was unique because she ran the Arrow Lakes from 1898 to 1954.
 To have witnessed her every run over those 56 years and to have seen the changes that history would bring would truly be fascinating.

-This Community Memories exhibit touches on some of the places and events during this period, as one would have seen it from the bow of the Minto.
+This Community Stories exhibit touches on some of the places and events during this period, as one would have seen it from the bow of the Minto.